openeuropa/oe_paragraphs/README.md

 #### Links block
 The Links block paragraph displays a list of links, with an optional title.
 It is used for instance with the dropdown component.
-This is a paragraph, which should not be used in the sidebar.
-Currently it is not being used in the main content area.

 #### Listing item
 The Listing item paragraph displays content teasers.
 A list item is available in the following variants: default, date